-Maximizing team productivity is the ultimate goal.
-However, holding large meetings can often turn unproductive because not every member gets enough time to communicate and exchange ideas.
+Maximizing team productivity is always the ultimate goal.
+However, large meetings can often turn unproductive because not every member gets enough time to communicate and exchange ideas.

-Zoom offers the perfect solution to this problem, allowing users to join breakout rooms to discuss specific tasks in private and more effectively.
+Zoom offers the perfect solution to this problem, allowing users to join breakout rooms to discuss specific tasks in private or with smaller groups and more effectively.

 This Nira guide will go into detail on how you can use Zoom breakout rooms to make meetings productive again.